Oscmage/home-server/README.md

 # Home Server Setup

-This repository contains the infrastructure as code and configuration for a Mac home server setup.
-This has only been tested with a Mac Mini M1 (2020).
+This repository contains the infrastructure as code and configuration for a Linx server setup.
+This has only been tested with a Linux Server 24 LTS.

 ## Is this overkill?